 5. If you can, start up an old activity and/or hobby as soon as possible.
 You’ll be amazed at how much time you have now that you don’t think about pills.
 You need to fill that time with something else or your mind will start to default back into that pill mentality.
 Do something/anything to fill this time with something that gives you pleasure and distracts you from your recovery.

 6. Although I mention eating right above, I have to emphasize the importance of hydration during this time.
 Your body has gone through the ringer and it needs as much replenishment as it can get.
 If you are peeing more than you would like to, that’s probably a good indication that you’re well hydrated.
 Keep on peeing!

-8. IMPORTANT: Call your doctor(s), dealers, pharmacists etc. and tell them that you have just recovered from an opiate addiction.
-Whether you like it or not, these are all people who financially benefit from your addiction and they need to know that you are no longer a target.
-Of course, many people like your pharmacist and doctors may have had no idea that you were addicted but you need to take the first step and tell them about your issue.
-This will be hard to do but it’s a necessary step to insure that you will no longer get pills from them.
+8. IMPORTANT: Call your doctor(s), dealers, pharmacists etc. and tell them that you have become dependent and no longer wish to take any opiates now that you have detoxed.
+Whether you like it or not, these are all people who financially benefit from your dependency or addiction and they need to know that you are no longer in the market.
+Of course, many people like your pharmacist and doctors may have had no idea that you were dependent or addicted but you need to take the first step and tell them about your issue.
 Under HIPPA patient privacy laws, your doctor and your pharmacist are not allowed to discuss your situation with anyone else, and if they do, you can sue their asses.
 So don’t worry about people calling the police or anything.
 You don’t need to give out many details.
 The goal here is to make sure that your “suppliers” know that you are no longer interested.
 If you choose not to do this then you will be welcomed back with open arms if you decide to start taking pills again.
 You don’t want that.

 10. Read your reasons for quitting when you wake up and before you go to bed.
 You are going to be happier when you have fully recovered.
 Honestly and truly happier… I promise.